Alcones1/nr1-pathpoint/README.md

 ![cambiar](screenshots/Examples_Line_Step8.png)

 * Values: Indicate the parameters for each step.
-Currently the parameters "title" and "ID" are considered
+Currently the parameters "Web", "App", "Login"  and "Signup" are being considered
 * Title: Corresponds to the name with which the step is identified.